whzd/thesis/notes/notes.md

 *Coleman-Liau Index*

-The score value aims to approximates the minimum U.S. educatrion grade level to comprehend a certain text.
+The score value aims to approximates the minimum U.S. education grade level to comprehend a certain text.

 The formula takes in consideration the following variables: number of letters per 100 words and number of sentences per 100 words.